 Japanese has a mystique since it differs from the rest of the world’s languages.

-Japanese is believed to be a language isolate and only related to the Ryukyuan languages of the Japonic family.
-And the origin of this family is still unknown.
+Japanese is believed to be an isolated language and only related to the Ryukyuan languages of the Japonic family.
+The origin of this family is still unknown.

-Japanese is the country’s de facto single language, spoken by nearly all the country’s 128 million residents.
+Japanese is the country’s single de facto language, spoken by nearly all of the country’s 128 million residents.
 Yet, there are a variety of dialects and accents in Japan.

-You would find a decent number of people who speak languages that are not Japanese and their dialects.
-The idea of learning Japanese as a second language is fast spreading across the globe for many reasons.
+You would find many people who speak languages other than Japanese and their dialects.
+For many reasons, the idea of learning Japanese as a second language is fast spreading across the globe.

 There is an increasing passion in the minds of people outside Japan for its culture and lifestyle.
 Many students also fancy going to Japan for higher studies.
 This results from its popularity in the entertainment industry and employment opportunities.